UCHealth University of Colorado Hospital, Highlands Ranch Hospital, Longs Peak Hospital, and Broomfield Hospital

 Senior Vice President, Shea Properties

-John is involved with several civic and governmental boards, including the Board of Directors of Highlands Ranch Metropolitan District #5, Centennial Water and Sanitation District, the Chatfield Reallocation Project, UCHealth (Highlands Ranch campus) and the nonprofit, Food for Thought.
+John has been involved with several civic and governmental boards, including the Board of Directors of Highlands Ranch Metropolitan District, Centennial Water and Sanitation District, the Chatfield Reallocation Project, UCHealth (Highlands Ranch campus), and the nonprofit, Food for Thought.
 He is president of the Highlands Ranch Commercial Property Owners’ Associations, Assistant Chair of the Denver Tech Center Architectural Control Committee and a member of the Meridian Design Control Committee.

 John is a licensed real estate broker in the State of Colorado and a member of the International Council of Shopping Centers.